nteract/nteract.io/README.md

 > Deployment complete!
 ```

-If you have the access/ability, you'll want to verify the site is working then run:
+If you need to alias the site to make it live, verify that it's working then run:

 ```
 now alias <addressFromAbove> https://nteract.io